IO42630/about-java/src/1z0-815/Chapter-05.md

     s+=2;           // s = s + 2 thus a122

 * immutability
-    * onece a String object is created, it cannot be changed
+    * once a String object is created, it cannot be changed

 ### StringBuilder
 * see `about/StringBuilder`
+* implements the `CharSequence` interface.

 ### Equality
 = reference equality : variable points to same object